The course is open for all students that are enrolled in the minor Molecular Biotechnology

 Entrepreneurship Program: pass/fail

-Available course material will be provided by the teachers, at least in part, via Brightspace
+Available course material will be provided by the teachers via Brightspace

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.
 Exemptions are minor students and fall semester for 1st year bachelor students: the student administration will enroll these groups for courses.